 OK, so most of us have heard of a 4, 5, or 6 step deliveries.
 There are other less conventional # of steps, but for this article, I wanted to focus on the basics to help people who are trying to understand the concept.
 I will say that this is not something you want to … Continue reading How Many Steps is Your Delivery?

 In today’s day and age, bowling equipment is generating lots of entry angle.
 Strikes look a little different than they used to.
 In the days of rubber and plastic, bowlers still tried to get into the pocket from right to left for a righty, but with little entry angle created by a straight ball, balls … Continue reading Is a Strike a Strike?

-“Al Natural” The urethane ball I decided to try out from the current crop of urethane balls on the market.
-Drilling: This ball was drilled pin above and in between fingers and CG on the slightly strong side of center.
-Won’t spend much time on drilling as this will vary and coverstock is 75% of … Continue reading Storm Natural
+“I’m Furious” A value-priced “hall of fame” covered solid reactive.
+Drilling This ball was drilled on the smoother side.
+It’s pretty straight up, pin in ring finger and CG right in the center of palm.
+Won’t spend much time on drilling as this will vary and coverstock is 75% of the reaction.
+Was really looking … Continue reading Storm Furious